bruceravel/demeter/documentation/Athena/import/columns.rst

 dialog is to deal with MED data with a large number of columns.
 It would be tedious and error prone to click through a lot of columns.
 This dialog is a way of quickly accomplishing that.

+You can specify a list of comma-separated column numbers or indicate a range using a dash.
+In the first example in the text in :numref:`Fig. %s <fig-importcolumnrange>`, columns 8 through 20 would be selected.
+In the second, column 7 and column 9 along with columns 12, 13, 14, and 15 would be selected.

 The :button:`Clear numerator,light` button unselects all the numerator check button.